DC POST Board (Police Officers Standards and Training Board)

-The POST Board consists of twelve voting members including the Deputy Mayor for Public Safety and Justice, who also serves as the chairperson for the Board.
-Other Board members include representatives from the Washington D.C.
+The POST Board consists of 11 voting members including the Mayor or a designee; representatives from the Washington D.C.
 Field Office of the Federal Bureau of Investigation; the Office of the United States Attorney for the District of Columbia; the Metropolitan Police Department (MPD); the District of Columbia Police Union, the District of Columbia Superior Court; the Office of the District of Columbia Attorney General, the criminal justice education community, and the District of Columbia community at large.
 Representatives of the MPD Reserve Officer (volunteer) Corps, the Maryland Police and Correctional Training Commissions and the Virginia Department of Criminal Justice serve as non-voting advisory members.

 The mission of the D.C.
 Police Officers Standards and Training Board is to set the minimum standards for training and to enhance the delivery of law enforcement service in the District of Columbia by ensuring the use of best practices in police officer selection and training standards for the Metropolitan Police Department and the D.C.
 Housing Authority.